Firefox To Let Users Control Memory Usage

 I would've voted for fixing the memory leaks, but I suppose this is an option too...

-I have no idea how much memory FF uses (Score:2, Offtopic)
+I have no idea how much memory FF uses (Score:3, Interesting)

 Chrome was much faster.
 2.5 years ago I got a new laptop with a much faster processor and a lot more RAM.
 I kept Chrome.
 It works, usually.